Top 6 Best Habits to Start Your Day with Confidence #MorningRoutine2016

 I have to admit I am ahead of the game on this particular step because I eliminated carbohydrates and sugar (and its cousins lactose, fructose, glucose, dextrose and anything else -ose) from my breakfast over two years ago.
 It was easy to stick to this habit because of the dramatically positive effects I experienced once I was used to it (after about 2 weeks).
 I used to suffer from heavy waves of fatigue about mid-morning (and often mid-afternoon).
 I learned that this was due to my body producing insulin to metabolise the sugar/simple carbohydrates in my system from my last meal.
 This is the famous “sugar crash” we have all heard of.
 One aspect many of us don’t consider is that eating sugar/carbohydrates creates a need for more sugar/carbohydrates.
 Once you have crashed, you often end up turning to caffeine or more sugar/carbohydrates (or both) just to feel normal again.

-That means: No bread, toast, croissants, gipfeli, pancakes, muffins, muesli, yogurt, fruit, milk, cottage cheese, cereal, and certainly not cake or cookies (if you live in Italy, you’ll know why I felt the need to list those).
+That means: No bread, toast, croissants, gipfeli, pancakes, muffins, muesli, yoghurt, fruit, milk, cottage cheese, cereal, and certainly not cake or cookies (if you live in Italy, you’ll know why I felt the need to list those).
 What?!

 Don’t skip breakfast though!